Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah.

-Well, I think in a lot of ways, Jess not doing her job is doing us a bit of a favor
+Well, I think in a lot of ways, Jess not doing a job is doing us a bit of a favor.

 because she's been dishing up some real dog shit poison stuff like this.